NFL Network: NFL RedZone channel

 The NFL RedZone channel is a special game-day only channel that broadcasts on Sundays during the regular season from 1:00 to 8:00 p.m.
 Eastern Time (10:00 a.m. to 5:00 p.m.
 Pacific Time).
 RedZone provides "whip around" coverage of all Sunday afternoon games airing in-progress on CBS and Fox.
 Whenever a team enters the red zone, the coverage will switch full-screen over to the live feed of that game's television broadcast, and attempt to cover a potential scoring result (touchdown or field goal).
 The coverage is hosted by Scott Hanson.
-This is not to be confused with the completely separate and different Red Zone channel available only on NFL Sunday Ticket.
+This is not to be confused with the former DirecTV-exclusive channel which was a part of NFL Sunday Ticket until the end of the 2022 season.

-Starting in 2016 NFL Network during the offseason replayed one week of NFL RedZone every Sunday from the previous season.
+Starting in 2016, NFL Network during the offseason replayed one week of NFL RedZone every Sunday from the previous season.

 International distribution

 Canada

-NFL Network was approved for distribution on Canadian television providers by the CRTC in 2004; Live Thursday Night Football games are blacked out on the feed distributed in Canada to protect local rightsholders TSN and CTV 2.
+NFL Network was approved for distribution on Canadian television providers by the CRTC in 2004; any NFL Network-exclusive live games are blacked out on the feed distributed in Canada, as those games are aired on Bell Media's networks, including TSN and CTV/CTV 2.

 NFL Network is also offered as part of DAZN's NFL Game Pass service as of 2017.

 United Kingdom

 It was reported that the network would be made available in the United Kingdom in 2008.

-The agreement marks the 25th anniversary of live NFL coverage on Sky Sports and will see ‘Sky Sports NFL’ launching from September 3 ahead of the 2020 season, which kicks off on September 10.
+However, this did not come to pass although significant elements of NFL Network programming is now seen in the UK on Sky Sports.
+Almost every edition of Good Morning Football and NFL Total Access are broadcast by Sky Sports NFL, which Sky has operated throughout the NFL season since 2020, and NFL Red Zone airs in the UK in its entirety on Sky Sports Mix.